aomahony/thegamecollaboratory/OurDocs/Readme.md

 Andrew O'Mahony - andrewsomahony@gmail.com

+## Notes

+Most of these instructions have only been tested on my OSX machine.

 ## Project Documents

 The "OurDocs" folder is where project-specific documents will be stored.
 However, I would